-Know the threats that come to us.
-Get ready with CISCO UMBRELLAMaria Cruz Alcocer
+Know the threats that are coming our way.
+Get ready with CISCO UMBRELLA.Maria Cruz Alcocer

-Know the threats that come to us.
+Know the threats that are coming our way.
 Get ready with CISCO UMBRELLA

-We are preparing for an action-packed 2018.
-Incidents such as the WannaCry attack, which affected more than 200 thousand computers around the world in May 2017, are only the warming of a new year of more virulent malware and DDoS attacks.
+We are gearing up for an action-packed 2018.
+Incidents like the WannaCry attack, which affected more than 200,000 computers worldwide in May 2017, are just the heating up of a new year of more virulent malware and DDoS attacks.
 Get ready with CISCO UMBRELLA

-We find a large number of internet connectivity devices “Internet of Things”.
+We find a large number of devices connected to the Internet “Internet of Things”.
 We are not aware of its effect on our network.
 A printer?
-A sensor in my production chain?
+A sensor in my production line?
 Smart TV?
 They are weak points within the security of your network and that seriously affect your business.
 It has no limits, it occurs both in companies and in homes.

-According to several security studies, the main threats that we will face in 2018 are:
+According to various security studies, the main threats that we will encounter in 2018 are:

-2.- Security in software in the cloud will continue to be a challenge.
+2.- Software security in the cloud will continue to be a challenge.

-The adoption of SaaS continues to grow rapidly, as organizations embark on digital transformation projects to boost business agility.
+SaaS adoption continues to grow rapidly, as organizations embark on digital transformation projects to drive business agility.

 3.- Ransomware, now against home devices.

-This is a type of malware attack in which the computer or device of the victim is blocked or encrypts all your information, until it pays a ransom.
-They take advantage of the massive increase in connected household devices.
-In general, users are not aware of the threats against smart TV, smart toys and other smart devices, which are an attractive target for cybercriminals.
+This is a type of malware attack in which the victim’s computer or device crashes or encrypts all your information, until it pays a ransom.
+They take advantage of the massive increase in connected home devices.
+Users are generally unaware of threats against smart TVs, smart toys and other smart devices, which are an attractive target for cybercriminals.

-4.- The IoT devices will be hijacked and used in DDoS attacks.
+4.- IoT devices will be hijacked and used in DDoS attacks.

-Last year saw massive DDoS attacks using hundreds of thousands of Internet of Things (IoT) devices compromised in homes and workplaces.
-Criminals will exploit the poor security settings and the handling of home IoT devices.
+The past year saw massive DDoS attacks using hundreds of thousands of compromised Internet of Things (IoT) devices in homes and workplaces.
+Criminals will exploit poor security settings and handling of home IoT devices.

 5.- IoT devices will give persistent access to home networks.

-IoT devices in the home will be used by criminals to provide access to the network.
-Home users do not usually consider the security of their IoT devices in the home; therefore, they leave the default configuration and do not update it, as they do with their computers.
-The attacker will always have a backdoor in the victim’s network and the systems to which it connects.
+IoT devices in the home will be used by criminals to provide network access.
+Home users often do not consider the security of their IoT devices at home; therefore, they leave the default configuration and do not update it, as they do with their computers.
+The attacker will always have a back door into the victim’s network and the systems to which it connects.

-6.- The financial Trojans will continue to be very profitable.
+6.- Financial Trojans will continue to be very profitable.

 Financial Trojans are among the first pieces of malware monetized by cybercriminals.
-From their beginnings as simple financial data collection tools, they have evolved to advanced attack schemes that point to multiple banks, send hidden transactions.
-The move to mobile banking based on applications has reduced part of the effectiveness, but cybercriminals are moving your attacks quickly to these platforms.
-And it is expected that the profits of criminals with financial Trojans will grow, which will provide them with greater profits even than ransomware.
+From their beginnings as simple financial data collection tools, they have evolved into advanced attack schemes that target multiple banks, send hidden transactions.
+The move to app-based mobile banking has reduced some of the effectiveness, but cybercriminals are moving their attacks quickly on these platforms.
+And criminals’ profits from financial Trojans are expected to grow, giving them higher profits even than ransomware.

 7.- Risks in infrastructure as a service (IaaS).

-Infrastructure as a Service (IaaS) has changed the way organizations execute their operations, offering enormous benefits in agility, scalability, innovation and security.
-But it also presents risks, with simple errors that can expose a large amount of data and end up with complete systems.
+Infrastructure as a Service (IaaS) has changed the way organizations run their operations, delivering huge benefits in agility, scalability, innovation, and security.
+But it also comes with risks, with simple mistakes that can expose a large amount of data and wipe out entire systems.

-8.- Security in software in the cloud will continue to be a challenge.
+8.- Software security in the cloud will continue to be a challenge.

 Digital transformation drives the adoption of SaaS (Software as a Service).
-But this presents many security challenges, since access control, data control, user behavior and data encryption vary significantly among SaaS applications.
+But this presents many security challenges, as access control, data control, user behavior, and data encryption vary significantly between SaaS applications.

-Large companies usually have very secure networks, but their suppliers, contractors and customers do not necessarily.
+Large companies often have very secure networks, but their suppliers, contractors, and customers do not necessarily.
 With publicly available information on technology, suppliers, contractors, associations and key personnel, cybercriminals can find and attack weak links in the supply chain.

-10.- Criminals will use artificial intelligence and automatic learning.
+10.- Criminals will use artificial intelligence and machine learning.

-Until now, artificial intelligence (AI) and machine learning have been used as protection and detection mechanisms.
-But this will change in 2018, as cybercriminals will use AI and ML to carry out attacks.
+Until now, artificial intelligence (AI) and machine learning (Machine Learning) had been used as protection and detection mechanisms.
+But this will change in 2018 as cybercriminals will use AI and ML to carry out attacks.

 What is the current situation in our companies?

-- 25% of our traffic does not go through our security perimeter.
+- 25% of our traffic does not pass through our security perimeter.

-A worker connected to the wifi of a hotel, restaurant, airport … is a potential threat.
+A worker connected to the wifi of a hotel, restaurant, airport … it is a potential threat.

-- 82% of VPN users admit that they do NOT use the VPN.
+- 82% of VPN users admit that they are NOT using the VPN.

-They only use it to access applications that are in the company’s network.
+They only use it to access applications found on the company network.

 - 70% increase in the use of SaaS applications.

-- 70% of companies in multi-site environments have access to non-centralized internet.
+- 70% of companies in multi-site environments have non-centralized internet access.

 What is CISCO UMBRELLA?

-It is a security platform in the Cloud that offers the first line of defense against threats on the Internet wherever users are.
+It is a platform of cloud security offering the first line of defense against Internet threats wherever users are.

 - Simple to deploy.